 You can meet locals, be a part of the procession, and learn about the traditions and culture while you enjoy delicious food and drinks.
 There is a traditional market in Cologne with a beautiful light display at Kolner Dom and there is a Japanese Christmas market in Berlin.

 I have already mentioned this above but the Black Forest is so special that it needs a separate mention.
 It is magical and mystical.
-You will be blown away by the beauty of Black Forest.
+Take a Black Forest day tour and you will be blown away by the beauty its beauty.

 He was declared insane and he drowned under mysterious circumstances.
 However, his beautiful projects still live on and have become the top tourist attractions in Germany.
 His most famous castle is Neuschwanstein and Herrenchiemsee Palace.
 They are a must-visit when in Germany.

 These are only a few reasons to visit Germany on your next trip.
 However, there is so much to this stunning destination that you will be asking for more.
 One trip to Germany is never enough to explore the history, culture, and stunning sights.

 If you are planning a visit to Germany but are not sure about it, here are only a few reasons for you to book the tickets right away.
 Germany has something for every type of traveler personality and you will never get bored here.
 Whether you are into arts, history, shopping, culture, or food, you can have it all here.